 The Combat Stress 100 Steering Group including Combat Stress Staff and veterans, and Age Exchange project leaders played a crucial role in identifying themes for the interview process.
 Veteran volunteers and clinical and support staff at Combat Stress helped shape the interview questions which were then used right across the UK.

-As the film tours so we begin work on the next stages of the centenary project in February.
-Veterans have been trained to work in 4 secondary schools, to share their story face to face with students, supported also by interview edits from other veteran’s interviews from the project.
+In September we will begin 4 virtual projects with secondary schools exploring the veterans’ experiences and treatment as part of the Recovery Curriculum studied in UK schools.
+Veterans have been trained to work in the 4 secondary schools, to share their story with students, supported also by interview edits from other veteran’s from the project.
 The students will create a series of art works, spoken word, and film, in response to what they learn from Combat Stress veterans.
-This will result in a special sharing day at The National Army Museum on May 7th.
-Again to find out more contact Age Exchange via our email above.
+This will result in a special sharing day at The National Army Museum before the project concludes in March 2021.

-And Mental Health Week in May will also see the launch of a series of 7 X 25 minute podcasts created by one of our project veterans working with Age Exchange.
+Armistice in November will also see the launch of a series of 6 X 25 minute podcasts created by one of our project veterans working with Combat Stress staff and clinicians and Age Exchange.
 The podcasts will share more of the recorded interview material from veterans we met across the UK.
 Podcasts will cover themes including: enlisting and basic training, service and combat experience, trauma related incidents and treatment by Combat Stress.

 At the end of this remarkable project Combat Stress with Age Exchange will have created and launched The Living Archive.
 Despite its 100 year history Combat Stress before its centenary programme, did not contain the recorded voices of veterans it has treated.
 Combat Stress 100 has changed that.
 Our filmed interviews with veterans treated for PTSD and other mental health conditions will form the foundations of an archive that will grow beyond this project supported by trained veteran volunteers.
 This archive will be there in future years for veterans, for researchers, for families and for the public to learn about the work of Combat Stress and better understand the impact of PTSD on those who serve in the military and their families.